-Peta McCammon, Deputy Secretary, Family Violence, Justice and Social Services Coordination and Workplace Safety
+Peta McCammon, Deputy Secretary, Service Delivery Reform, Coordination and Workplace Safety

 Peta has built a successful career over the last 18 years in the Victorian Public Service in the Department of Justice, the Department of Human Services, Treasury and Premier and Cabinet.
 Peta is committed to social policy reform and has most recently held executive positions supporting the roll out of the National Disability Insurance Scheme and the implementation of the 227 Royal Commission recommendations into Family Violence.

 Corri McKenzie, Deputy Secretary, Police, Fines and Crime Prevention

 Corri has held several senior executive positions in social policy, service design and delivery in government and in the community sector.
 Prior to joining the public service, Corri was the General Manager of Community Services, Mission Australia and was also the Corporate Communications Manager at Google Australia and New Zealand.
 She has led reforms including the National Disability Insurance Scheme, the National Plan to Reduce Violence against Women and their Children, and the implementation of impact measurement and performance reporting in community services.

 Kate Fitzgerald, Acting Deputy Secretary, Emergency Management (EMV)

 Kate Fitzgerald is the Acting Chief Executive and Deputy Secretary, Emergency Management.
 The Chief Executive is responsible for the effective and efficient management and performance of Emergency Management Victoria.